 Union Bank has a fairly standard grace period of 10 days for all CD terms EXCEPT their short term 7 – 31 day option.
 This CD comes with a grace period of just 3 days in which you can add or withdraw funds to your deposit penalty free.
 If nothing is done during this grace period Union Bank will renew your CD for the same terms and the going APY at that time.
 Be sure to set up reminders for yourself if you wish to take action on your CD funds upon maturity.
 It should be noted that Union Bank will also send out reminders of your upcoming grace period.

-While Union Bank has offered competitive CD rates in the past, especially on higher deposit amounts, their current offers fall short of the top yielding online banks and nationally available credit unions.
+While Union Bank has offered competitive CD rates in the past, especially on higher deposit amounts, their current offers fall short of the national average.

 If you’re looking for a safe place to store some cash but want easier access to it, then you may want to consider one of Union Bank’s variable-rate savings products.
 They offer a money market account which can be opened online and a traditional savings account called the “Bank Freely” savings which needs to be opened at a local branch.